The Tuning House, 2019 - Mixed media interactive installation.

 Further documentation/images of Algorithmic Flower can be found here.

 The Synchronizer, 2018 - Interactive projections.

 The Synchronizer is a playable video and sound palette.
-The viewer is asked to play a musical keyboard very slowly, with each note then triggering a synchronized series of notes and color/image pairing.
-The interaction encourages the participant to slow down in this active meditation.
+The viewer is asked to play a musical keyboard very slowly, with each note triggering a synchronized series of notes and color/image pairing.
+The interaction encourages slowing down in this active meditation.